 Nowadays, it seems like healthy eating has taken on a whole new (and more complicated) meaning.
 I’m not sure if this is a reflection of increased media/marketing efforts or an increased interest in healthy eating (or a combination of the two), but either either way it has led to a whole lot of confusion – and frustration – among consumers.

 We’ve all been there.
 You’re scrolling through Pinterest and suddenly a drool-worthy picture catches your eye.
-You eagerly click over to the recipe, only to find that it consists of 15+ ingredients (10 of which require a dictionary).
-And the next thing you know, you’re at the checkout line of some high-end specialty grocer trading the cashier your savings in exchange for an ounce of moon dust and a teaspoon of ashwagandha (yeah, I’m looking at you, and your breakfast smoothie, GP).
+You eagerly click over to the recipe, only to find that it consists of 15+ ingredients..
+10 of which require a dictionary.
+The next thing you know, you’re at the checkout line of some high-end specialty grocer trading in your savings for an ounce of moon dust (yeah, I’m looking at you, and your “breakfast smoothie”, Gwyneth).

 Okay, okay, that might be a bit of an extreme example, but I think you get the point.
 When I see recipes that call for high-end/trendy ingredients that are not commonly available in stores, I always cringe a little inside.
 I mean, sure there may be some truth behind the exaggerated health benefits of some these foods, but does that mean that you have to eat them in order to be “healthy”?
 Absolutely not.
 But with such a constant overwhelming influx of “superfoods” spamming the internet and media lately, it’s no wonder that eating healthy has gotten a bad rap as being too difficult and/or expensive.

 So today we’re going back to basics.
 Back to the good ol’ days when recipes called for less than 5 ingredients.
 Back to when meals could could be made in under a half hour.
 Back to when dishes were done by hand instead of by a machine… Wait, what?
 Sorry, got a little carried away there.

 Bottom line: Let’s make food simple again.